Multi-day trips to fascinating destinations with a focus on birds and general natural history of the area.

 Domestic Ecotours offer an opportunity to get close to nature as you explore and learn about new habitats.
 Experienced Audubon Society of Portland leaders help you get the most out of your trip.

 We offer trips throughout Oregon, the western United States and beyond.
 We typically travel in 15-passenger vans with 7-9 participants per van.
 We have regular destinations offered nearly every year, such as Klamath Basin and Malheur National Wildlife Refuge, with new destinations added frequently.
-View our complete 2014-2015 calendar of trips (PDF), and view our tour policy (PDF) for information about deposits, cancellations, equipment and more.
+View our tour policy (PDF) for information about deposits, cancellations, equipment and more.

 Your travel dollar supports our education programs and a portion of your fee is a tax-deductible contribution to the Audubon Society of Portland.
 Participants will receive a tax letter from our development office.